-- 2. Payments to an office holder or his or her associates should be appropriate, reasonable and commensurate reflections of the work necessarily and properly undertaken. - 3.
-Those responsible for approving the basis or bases upon which payments to an office holder are to be calculated should be provided with sufficient information to make an informed judgement about the reasonableness of the office holder's requests. - 4.
+- 2. Payments to an office holder or his or her associates should be appropriate, reasonable and commensurate reflections of the work necessarily and properly undertaken. - Those responsible for approving payments to an office holder or the basis upon which the payments are to be calculated should be provided with sufficient information to make an informed judgement about the reasonableness of the office holder's requests. - 4.
 Requests for additional information about payments to an office holder or his or her associates should be viewed upon their individual merits and treated by an office holder in a fair and reasonable way.
 The provision of additional information should be proportionate to the circumstances of the case.